tlswg/tls13-spec/draft-ietf-tls-tls13.md

   by the intermediary, so the response may include future TLS additions the intermediary does not recognize.
 These additions MAY change any message beyond the ClientHello arbitrarily.
-In particular, the values sent in the ServerHello MAY change, the ServerHello format MAY change, and the TLSCiphertext format MAY change.
+In particular, the values sent in the ServerHello might change, the ServerHello format might change, and the TLSCiphertext format might change.

-This specification was constrained by widely-deployed non-compliant TLS intermediaries (see {{middlebox}}), however it does not relax the invariants.
+The design of TLS 1.3 was constrained by widely-deployed non-compliant TLS intermediaries (see {{middlebox}}), however it does not relax the invariants.
 Those intermediaries continue to be non-compliant.